 If you like the concept you can easily scale it up for a much bigger space or load in more houseplants to your design.
 Whether you copy us exactly or build on our idea, the foundations are the same, so let's get started and show you how to do it.

-Your display can be almost anywhere you have dead vertical space
+TIP - Your display can be almost anywhere you have dead vertical space.

-Once you've the location in mind, the next step is to have a think about the plants and pots that would suit that area.
+Once you have the location in mind, the next step is to think about the plants and pots that would suit that area.

-Our location is a narrow strip of wall on a landing which has no nearby windows.
+The spot in our demo is a narrow strip of wall on a landing that has no nearby windows.
 Some light does reach the area from windows in other rooms, so it's not an extremely dark spot, but sun loving plants wouldn't survive here for long.